restic/restic/doc/Design.md

 data like a name and timestamps.
 When the entry references a directory, the field `subtree` contains the plain text ID of another tree object.
 The associated storage ID can be found in the map object.
-All referenced plaintext hashes are mapped to their corresponding storage hashes in the list containid in the field `map`.
+All referenced plaintext hashes are mapped to their corresponding storage hashes in the list contained in the field `map`.

 When the command `restic cat tree` is used, the storage hash is needed to print